2021-22 School Year COVID-19 Resources

 “Drop-in” care before or after school is available.

 Among other benefits, the use of masks eliminates the need to quarantine in many circumstances.
 In addition, these protocols served the school very well this summer for our successful summer camp programs.
-We will not be wearing masks forever; in fact, we have already eliminated many restrictions that we implemented during the 2020-21 school year.

 - Consistent with guidance from the CDC, AAP, and Children’s Hospital, faculty and staff are required to mask indoors regardless of vaccination status.